 17. Londoners do not engage in small talk and avoid making eye contact with strangers.

 19. The American accent works like a charm.

-20. Don’t freak out with the date format differences.
+20. Don’t freak out about the date format differences.
 It’s DD/MM/YY.
 Deal with it.

 21. Londoners follow the rules, even the ones they hate.
 Period.

 22. Beans have taken over.
 They are in breakfast, lunch, and dinner.
-Londoners even prepare toasts with beans and cheese.
+Londoners even prepare toast with beans and cheese.
 Really.
 No lies.

 23. Online dating is the primary way to meet people.
 Approaching someone you’re attracted to on the street and then asking them out is not a thing here.